Victim and Witness Assistance

 ***Due to COVID-19 the 6th Judicial District Crime Victim Compensation (CVC) program has made the following decisions and adjustments which are subject to change.

 At this time, future meetings will be via teleconference.
-The next meeting will be at 9:30 a.m.
-March 8.
-Find and agenda for this meeting here.
+The next meeting will be at 9:30 a.m. on May 3.
+Find an agenda for this meeting here.
 Any person(s) interested in attending a CVC Board Meeting via teleconference may contact the Victim Compensation Unit at 970-382-6339.

 If you have Victim Compensation applications or documents, please email or fax to 970-259-0200 Attn: Carol.
 If neither of these options are available to you, please mail to Victim Compensation 1060 E. 2nd Avenue, Suite B10 Durango, CO 81301.
 You may also drop them off at the District Attorney's Office at the address above.
 If you have additional questions, please contact Carol at 970-382-6339.

 The mission of the Victim/Witness Unit of the District Attorney’s (DA) office is to advocate for victims and witnesses of crime and be of direct assistance from the time of arrest of the perpetrator through disposition of the case.
 This includes insuring that victims are afforded all rights that are mandated by the “Crime Victim Bill of Rights”.
 Our goal is to maintain the DA’s high standards of victim assistance and ensure that victims and witnesses are treated with compassion, fairness, respect and dignity.